dollarshaveclub/postmate/README.md

 * **`Parent`**: The **top level** page that will embed an `iFrame`, creating a `Child`
 * **`Child`**: The **bottom level** page loaded within the `iFrame`
 * **`Model`**: The object that the `Child` exposes to the `Parent`
+* **Handshake**: The process in which the parent frame identifies itself to the child, and vice versa.
+When a handshake is complete, the two contexts have bound their event listeners and identified one another.

 ## Usage
 1. The `Parent` begins communication with the `Child`.
 A handshake is sent, the `Child` responds with a handshake reply, finishing `Parent`/`Child` initialization.
 The two are bound and ready to communicate securely.

 2. The `Parent` fetches values from the `Child` by property name.
 The `Child` can emit messages to the parent.